+Each player must build one Runner and one Corp deck to use in a tournament.
 Each deck must contain one identity card and the minimum number of cards dictated by that identity.
 There is no maximum size.
 However, players must be able to shuffle their deck without assistance and within a reasonable amount of time.